jQuery syntax error: unterminated regular expression literal

 Also, there's https://github.com/pfsense/FreeBSD-ports/pull/402 so perhaps could handle this in a way that doesn't cause Squid to be bumped 4 times a day. :)

 P.S.
 Tested 0.4.40 with 2.3.4-p1 and it indeed works properly without breaking the dashboard.

-#11 Updated by Steve Beaver about 2 years ago
+#11 Updated by Steve Beaver over 2 years ago

 I made a mistake.
 It was fixed as fast as possible and then fixed more comprehensively.
 Stuff happens.

 The codebase wherein each widget does its own thing, and where contention issues exist needs to be left behind.
 It no longer exists in the 2.4 branch so I don't feel that I should add complexity to the code in case it should magically reappear one day. - It won't.